jotaalvim/datalist/README.md

 ## Data.List

-In here you'll find all the functions from Data.List implemented, many of them are defined in 2 or 3 different ways
+In here you'll find all the functions from Data.List implemented, most of them are defined in 2 or 3 different ways

 ### What functions are there?
    * Basic functions